All Episodes

 They play this ad that you just heard.

-And Geist says the party of no has become the buzz term of the last couple of days.
+And Geist says, the party of no has become the buzz term of the last couple of days.

 I think it's wonderful.

-So, you know, I love the party of no, but I'd love it not to Wind up making Rush now into this kind of giant.
+So, you know, I love the party of no, but I'd love it not to wind up making Rush now into this kind of giant.

-He's a bullfrog with a boot horn.
+He's a bullfrog with a bullhorn.

-What would I say?
+What can I say?

 They're all jealous.